d3fc/d3fc/site/src/components/sampler/largestTriangleThreeBucket.md

 The Largest Triangle Three Bucket sampling component is a method of subsampling data to improve performance with large data sets.
 The algorithm entails calculating the largest areas between a data point and its neighbouring buckets.

-The sampler requires both the `xValue` and `yValue` properties in order to generate calculate the area.
+The sampler requires both the `xValue` and `yValue` properties in order to calculate the area.
 You can configure the sampling frequency by setting the `bucketSize` property.

 The example below creates an array of 1,000 datapoints, sampling it using a bucket-size of 20: